Platformus/Platformus-Docs/fundamentals/platformus_core/cultures.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Specifies if this culture should be used as the default one on the frontend (it means that this culture will be used
-when the culture is not explicitly selected).
+when the culture is not explicitly provided).

 :guilabel:`Is backend default`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~